-Parc national de la Gaspésie also offers 3 trails of groomed cross-country ski trails.
-The Mont-Albert sector receives over 3 m of snow annually.
-It is well-distributed between mid-December and mid-March, making for excellent snow conditions all winter long.
+Parc national de la Gaspésie offers 3 groomed cross-country ski trails.
+The park receives over 3 meters of snow annually, making for excellent conditions all winter long.

 Backcountry skiing enthusiasts will also find something to suit them, thanks to a range of short hikes and long hikes with overnight stays in huts.

 The ultimate snowy experience